-If you are arrested for DUI, OWI or impaired driving, you probably have many questions such as: am I going to jail?
+If you are arrested for DUI/DWI/OWI, you probably have many questions such as: am I going to jail?
 Will I lose my driver’s license?
 Can I take my case to trial and win?

 Depending on the facts and circumstances of your case and your previous record, a drunk driving conviction can result in jail time, significant fines and costs, community service, work crew, loss of your driving privileges and probation.

-A first offense OWI, DUI, drunk driving conviction could send you to jail for up to 93 days, cost you up to $1,000.00 in fines and court costs, cost you a $1,000.00 dollar driver responsibility fee for two years and your drivers license being suspended.
+A first offense OWI, DUI, drunk driving conviction could send you to jail for up to 93 days, cost you up to $1,000.00 in fines and court costs, cost you a $1,000.00 dollar driver responsibility fee for two years and your driver’s license being suspended.

 A High BAC (Super Drunk Driving) conviction increases fines by $200.00, maximum possible jail time is increased to 180 days, 45 days of no driving and an additional 320 days restriction with an alcohol monitor on the vehicle.

 Not only is an arrest for a First Offense DUI embarrassing, but it can also cost your job, thousands of dollars in legal fees leaving you and even fear about what is what your future holds.